wp-plugins/zen4wp/readme.txt

 * ***zen4wp_testimonials*** - If the testimonials_manager plugin is installed, displays a collection of testimonials from the Zen Cart store, modelled after the Testimonials sidebox.
 You configure the total number and the number-per-row for each instance as well as the number of characters of the testimonials text to include. <br />***(Premium — Option 2)***

 == Other Modules/Plugins ==
-For a COMPLETE integration solution, see also: [WordPress for Zen Cart® Basic (wp4zen)](http://overthehillweb.com/shop/free-modules-plugins-addons/zen-cart-free-add-ons/wordpress-for-zen-cartr-basic-wp4zen#.U9JykrGTIS4)
+For a COMPLETE integration solution, see also: [WordPress for Zen Cart Basic (wp4zen)](http://overthehillweb.com/shop/free-modules-plugins-addons/zen-cart-free-add-ons/wordpress-for-zen-cartr-basic-wp4zen#.U9JykrGTIS4)
-WordPress for Zen Cart® (wp4zen) is a Zen Cart module that allows shopowners to display WordPress content on their Zen Cart site simply using sideboxes.
+WordPress for Zen Cart (wp4zen) is a Zen Cart module that allows shopowners to display WordPress content on their Zen Cart site simply using sideboxes.

 These admin configurable sideboxes are meant to link your WordPress blog to your Zen Cart store without having to implement complicated WordPress blog embedding solutions/add-ons.
 These sideboxes pull content links directly from the WordPress blog.
 All a store owner has to do is to style their WordPress blog to match their store (or vice versa).

 Some may find these sideboxes are a LOT less troublesome than blog embedding solutions.

-See [WordPress for Zen Cart® Basic (wp4zen)](http://overthehillweb.com/shop/free-modules-plugins-addons/zen-cart-free-add-ons/wordpress-for-zen-cartr-basic-wp4zen#.U9JykrGTIS4) in action here:
+See [WordPress for Zen Cart Basic (wp4zen)](http://overthehillweb.com/shop/free-modules-plugins-addons/zen-cart-free-add-ons/wordpress-for-zen-cartr-basic-wp4zen#.U9JykrGTIS4) in action here:

 * http://eyeitalia.com
 * http://laserdiscvault.com